thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 Tenant administrator is able to manage device credentials.
 The current release supports credentials based on **Access token**, **X.509 certificates**, and **MQTT Basic**.

 By default, "access token" credentials are used.
-To change device credentials, follow this steps:
+To change device credentials, follow these steps:

 {% include images-gallery.html imageCollection="manage-device-credentials" showListImageTitles="true" %}